Polygon-Advocates/zkThon-2023/challenge-2.md

-# Challenge 2
+# 🪴 Challenge II: Deploy an ERC20 or ERC721 Token on the zkEVM Testnet

-> Challenge Description: In this challenge, you will deploy a simple ERC20 or ERC721 token on the Polygon zkEVM testnet and interact with it.
+> Challenge Description: your task is to deploy an ERC20 or ERC721 token on the zkEVM Testnet.
+This challenge is easy and may take a few hours to complete, and we can't wait for you to claim your **.lens** handle.

-## Challenge Tasks
+## Steps on how to get started 🏃🏻‍♂️

-- Set up your development environment for zkEVM Polygon by following the instructions [here](https://wiki.polygon.technology/docs/zkEVM/develop#connecting-to-zkevm).
+- Let's start with setting up your development environment for zkEVM development by following the instructions [here](https://wiki.polygon.technology/docs/zkEVM/develop#connecting-to-zkevm).

+- In order to get some test tokens for the Polygon zkEVM testnet, Watch the tutorial [here](https://wiki.polygon.technology/docs/zkEVM/develop#bridge-assets-to-zkevm) to get test tokens for the Polygon zkEVM testnet.

-- Write a simple ERC20 or ERC721 token smart contract using Solidity.
+- Now lets write a simple ERC20 or ERC721 token smart contract using Solidity, Or for more ease you could get it from the [Openzeppelin wizard](https://docs.openzeppelin.com/contracts/4.x/wizard).
-- Compile your smart contract using the Solidity compiler.
-- Deploy your smart contract to the Polygon zkEVM testnet using Remix or Hardhat.
-- Provide the code for your smart contract and the link to the deployed contract on the Polygon zkEVM testnet.
+- Now lets compile and deploy your smart contract using solidity compilers like [remix](https://remix.ethereum.org/) on the Polygon zkEVM testnet, for any doubts and refrence needed mid way deployment refer [here](https://wiki.polygon.technology/docs/zkEVM/develop).

-## Get Test Tokens for the Polygon zkEVM testnet

-Watch the tutorial [here](https://wiki.polygon.technology/docs/zkEVM/develop#bridge-assets-to-zkevm) to get test tokens for the Polygon zkEVM testnet.

-## Submission Guidelines

-- Create a new fork of the project and name it as <YOURNAME_ChallengeNO>
+- Once deployed head over to the [block explorer](https://explorer.internal.zkevm-test.net/) and lets verfy the deployment and get all the nesseary information for the submissions.
+- Things to look for submissions [ `Transaction hash` and `Contract address` ]

+## Lets Proceed with the Submission and how do we proceed with that

+- Fork the repository [ we hope you did that already 💫]
+- Create a new branch  `username_zkthon`, e.g.  `PriyathamVarma_zkThon`  [ we hope you already did this too  💫]
-- Create a file named as solution-2.md
+- Now lets create a file named as `solution-2.md`.
-- Post the code for your smart contract and the link to the deployed contract on the Polygon zkEVM testnet in the file.
+- Now lets add the code for the smart contract and the link to the deployed contract on the Polygon zkEVM testnet, with the `Transaction Hash` and `contract address` .
 - Create a Pull Request to the main repository.
+- Once done, now lets post the submission and claim your lens handle, Add the information here [Airtable form](https://airtable.com/shr21z0FfPImZfYBQ) [ Things needed for submission ( Link to the `solution-2.md` file, `Polygon wallet address` ) ]